daniele-rapagnani/melon/docs/docs/function.md

 myFunc(1, 2); // Number of arguments: 2
 ```

-Standard arugments definition can also be mixed with the variadic syntax:
+Standard arguments definition can also be mixed with the variadic syntax:

 ```js
 let myFunc = |a, b, ...rest| => {